 If you have integrated a Puppet server with Commander, Puppet environments, classes and groups are displayed on the Puppet tab for service components.
 Select an environment for the VM component.
 Once you select an environment, only those classes and groups found in that environment are available for selection.

 You can select one or more default classes and groups.
 Ctrl-click to select multiple classes and groups.

 Assign classes to nodes indirectly by assigning groups to nodes, rather than directly assigning classes to nodes.
 If you use the Configure Puppet workflow step to assign classes and variables to a node, Commander creates a group with the same name as the node and pins the node to the group.
 A parent group named "vCommander" is also created to contain these groups.

 You can also allow users to select classes and/or groups on the Form tab.
 You can then use variables to return the requested values through a completion workflow.
-See Integrate Puppet with Commander for more information.
+For more information, see Integrate Puppet with Commander.